Scientific Visualization and Computer Graphics > CS > JBI > FWN > RUG

 headed by Prof. Dr. Alexandru C. Telea

 Shapes come in a variety of flavors: 2D images or countours, 3D surfaces or volumes, and can also carry data attributes, such as normals, textures, vectors, scalars, or tensors.
 Multiscale shape processing refers to a wide class of operations performed on such shapes at different levels-of-detail.
-A list of such shape processing operations which relate to currently active research topics includes
+Shape processing operations which relate to currently active research topics includes

 • feature-preserving smoothing: eliminating the small-scale details of a shape (e.g. noise) while keeping its sailent features (e.g. edges)